Question: Best Golf Equipment

 K.W. – United Kingdom

-Thank you so much for sending in such a great question regarding the best golf equipment for your swing speed.
+Thank you so much for sending in such a great question regarding the best clubs for your swing speed.
 This is a question I get asked a lot.
 The technology of golf equipment has come a long way in the last 20 years.
 In fact, much like computers, new technology springs up every year.
 How do you stay on top of it all?
 The simple answer is custom club fitting.

 One of the key areas of development has been the advancement in the area of club fitting.
 This has gone from being an exercise of pure feel, to static measurements, to static measurements and hitting shots off a marker board, to now the extensive use of launch monitors.
 The art of club fitting has married the science of club fitting to become almost a necessity when purchasing new clubs.
 In this article I will cover the different components of a golf club and how they are modified to help varying types of players.
 However, it must be understood that nothing I say can match the experience of being fit by a professional club fitter.
 I highly recommend getting properly fit for clubs.
 If nothing else it should provide you with tremendous confidence that the clubs are the best golf equipment for your ability.